 Some of the prevention from pests and diseases for a tropical plant are –

-Quarantine new plants to ensure that it does not have any hidden pests and diseases, before introducing them into a new collection.
+Before introducing them into a new collection, quarantine new plants to ensure that it does not have any hidden pests and diseases.

 To clarify, there should be well-draining so that there will be no root rot and soil-borne disease.

-To maintain the long life of the plants, make sure that the hands and tools are washed properly so that there are no pests and diseases on the plants.
+To maintain the plants’ long life, ensure that the hands and tools are washed properly so that there are no pests and diseases on the plants.

 Therefore, check regularly for the signs of pests and diseases on beautiful tropical plants and make sure to wash your hands properly.

 Plants are prone to pests and diseases.
-As a result, caring for them, watering, fertilizing and maintaining the growth conditions of the plant can help to keep them strong and healthy.
+As a result, caring for them, watering, fertilizing, and maintaining the plants’ growth conditions can help keep them strong and healthy.

 9. Repotting